bcdev/uncertaintyx/README.md

 # Uncertaintyx

-In an algorithm-driven measurement context, the “measurement procedures” are not static laboratory instructions but complex, evolving data-processing codes.
+In an algorithm-driven measurement context, the “measurement models” are not static laboratory instruments but complex, evolving data-processing codes.
 In this setting, the classical [GUM](https://doi.org/10.59161/JCGMGUM-1-2023) framework—built on assumptions of a fixed analytical model, a fixed data flow, and manually maintained analytical Jacobians—offers limited